Stealth startup or loud startup?

 Should your startup be in stealth?

 A lot of the reasoning for startups being in stealth is opinion, but there is one key criterion that if you hit, stealth is usually a preferred option.
 If you’ve developed a new technology or innovation that’s going to disrupt a market and could be easily replicated by competition or near enough, stealth should definitely be considered an option.
+A good situations and reasons below for when you should consider stealth as an option for your startup:

 - Because odds are there are better funded, better known and more developed direct/indirect competitors out there who could simply copy your technology, change it slightly and legally completely dominate the market you’re in before you have the chance to start selling.